-To avoid some engine wear, exercise the genset a minimum of 30 minutes at least once a week.
+To avoid excessive engine wear, exercise the genset at least once a week for a minimum of 30 minutes.
 Run the genset with a load applied to allow the engine to reach normal operating temperature.
-Exercising will keep the engine parts lubricated, maintain fuel prime, and prevent relay contacts from oxidizing.
+Exercising will keep the engine parts lubricated, maintain fuel prime, and prevent electrical relay contacts from oxidizing.
 Top off the fuel tank after each exercise period.